 The downside to a chemical treatment is that it doesn’t kill the eggs, and this is why backup treatments are required to kill the newly hatched Nymphs.

 The one thing I can say for certain is that bedbugs are a very difficult pest to get rid of.
-But by combining both a chemical and heat treatment together gives the best chances total elimination.
+But by combining both chemical and heat treatment together gives the best chances of total elimination.

-The most important factor with any bed bugs treatment is to use a professional pest control company that will offer a full guarantee on their work.
+The most important factor with any bed bugs treatment is to use a professional pest exterminator that will offer a full guarantee on their work.

-All bedbugs’ treatment will require between 3-4 visits whether it is a bed bugs heat treatment or a bedbug’s chemical treatment or both together.
+All treatments will require between 3-4 visits whether it is a bed bug heat treatment or a chemical treatment or both together.

 When a treatment doesn’t work it usually comes down to an inexperienced pest controller.
 A quick surface spray of the affected rooms just will not work.

-To get rid of bedbugs it best to use a licensed professional pest control company that has a full understanding of the feeding and harbouring habits of these pests.
+To get rid of bedbugs it best to use a professional and licensed pest control company that has a full understanding of the feeding and harbouring habits of these pests.

 If you have any problems with bedbugs and need assistance we offer a 100% guarantee on our work and service the whole of Brisbane, Ipswich and Gold Coast.
 We can treat hotels, backpacking hostels, houses, units, trains and even planes.